influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 ### Export a stack

-To export a stack and all its associated resources as a template, use the `influx export stack` command.
+To export an InfluxDB [stack](/influxdb/v2.1/influxdb-templates/stacks/) and all its associated resources as a template, use the
+`influx export stack` command.
 Provide the following: